jmrada14/jmrada14/README.md

 # Hi there!
 I'm Juan👨‍🔬

-I'm a Venezuelan software engineer and developer based in NYC.
+I'm Juan, a software engineer from Venezuela based in New York City.
+I'm specialized in creating performant and beautiful cross-platform applications with a cloud-first approach.

-I love designing, and building systems, and software that helps people.
-I'm currently working at Infosys.
-There I spend my days making sure that the products I build are high quality and our users are receiving the experience that they deserve.
+Currently, I'm working at Infosys.
+There I spend my days helping clients from all over the globe to design, develop, and deliver top-notch digital products.